 Here are some ways to improve sleep:

 Cutting back on caffeine may reduce symptoms of anxiety and insomnia.
 It may also reduce the loss of calcium from your body and reduce your risk of other health problems.
 You can drink alcohol in moderation.
-Moderation is 1-2 drinks a day.
+Moderation is a maximum of one drink per day.

 If you are having hot flashes, try making a diary of when they happen and what seems to trigger them.
 This may help you find out what to avoid.
 Otherwise: